-- The Center for Health Education and Promotion partnered with the Center for Student Involvement and Leadership to create a new peer-education program involving members of fraternities and sororities.
-Four students (two fraternity members and two sorority members) were hired and trained to develop and implement peer-to-peer programming around sexual assault.
-All individual fraternities and sororities participated in the sexual-assault program, "Greeks Against Sexual Assault," created by the peer educators.
-The program focuses on definitions and statistics, myths vs. realities, bystander intervention, Greek Life rituals and procedures, how to support a survivor, and resources and referral information.
-The Greeks held their first Wellness Wednesday event to educate students about bystander intervention. - A comprehensive web page (www.millersville.edu/sexualviolence) continues to provide students, families and the campus community easily accessible information about sexual and dating violence.
-5,879 unique page views were logged from July 1, 2016, through June 30, 2017.
-The page contains numerous pieces of information, including reporting options, support resources, educational programming and how to support a student survivor.
-The page is dedicated to improving the ease with which individuals can locate sexual and dating violence information on the MU website. - Sexual violence resource cards were distributed to students during orientation programming.
+- The page contains numerous pieces of information, including reporting options, support resources, educational programming, and how to support a student survivor.
+The page is dedicated to improving the ease at which individuals can locate sexual - and dating-violence information on the MU website. - Distribution of sexual violence resource cards (distributed to students during orientation programming).
 Cards are available in various support offices across campus and can be found online.
-The publications, Student Sexual Assault: What Millersville University Students Need to Know and Dating/Domestic Violence and Stalking: Reporting were distributed to help students navigate resources and reporting options. - The YWCA Lancaster continued to provide free advocacy services for survivors of sexual assault out of the Center for Health Education and Promotion every Monday afternoon from 10 a.m.-6 p.m.
-There were 43 sessions in the fall and 85 sessions in the spring. - On Tuesdays from 1-4 p.m. in the Center for Health Education and Promotion, Domestic Violence Services of Lancaster provided a free advocate for students experiencing dating or domestic violence.
-Five advocacy sessions occurred in the fall and 28 sessions in the spring. - The Office of Transition Programs encourages first-yearexperience faculty to provide sexual-violence programming within their curriculum.
-The peer educators have been utilized to provide prevention programming in these courses.

-- Peer educators were provided with training on the Clery Act, Title IX and sexual-violence awareness.
-Students were asked to complete the online education portal Not Anymore. - A session on dating violence, domestic violence, sexual assault and stalking was provided to the graduate assistants in Housing and Residential Programs by the director of the Center for Health Education and Promotion. - The YWCA Lancaster provided two professional development sessions this year.
-The first was for staff who respond directly to student survivors, and the second was open to staff and faculty to help learn how to better identify and respond to victims of sexual violence. - Millersville University received an It's on Us PA grant award in November 2016 worth \$29,994.
-Funding supported the implementation of the Red Flag Campaign, the development of a consent education campaign, Green Dot bystander training (December 2017), assessment of the campus climate (fall 2017), and a speaking engagement by Sofie Karasek from End Rape on Campus. - The sexual and dating violence advisory task force, made up of representatives of the Millersville University community, serves as an advisory board to ensure consistent, ongoing and well-researched programs that will help reduce the incidence of sexual misconduct, ensure quality resources and services for those impacted by sexual misconduct, and increase reporting by students at Millersville University.
-This year, the task force was convened twice in the fall semester and twice during the spring semester.
+Sexual misconduct support services and reporting options were distributed to students and departments.
+A resource guide for LGBTQIA+ students and staff was distributed as well.
+The Student Conduct and Community Standards Handbook does provide information and guidance for student sexual misconduct. - The YWCA Lancaster continued to provide free advocacy services for survivors of sexual assault out of the Center for Health Education and Promotion every Monday afternoon from 10 a.m.-6 p.m. - Domestic Violence Services of Lancaster provided a free advocate for students experiencing dating or domestic violence on Tuesdays from 1-4 p.m. in the Center for Health Education and Promotion.
+One advocacy session was held in the fall as well as 20 campus events and tabling throughout the fall and spring semesters. - Peer educators were provided with training on the Clery Act, Title IX, stalking and sexual-violence awareness.
+Students were asked to complete the online education portal Not Anymore. - A session on dating violence, domestic violence, sexual assault and stalking was provided to the residential assistants in Housing and Residential Programming by the Title IX Director and University Chief of Police. - The YWCA Lancaster provided one training block for their Sexual Assault Hotline Training during the fall semester.
+The 40-hour training consisted of in-person and online training.
+The training is PCAR approved and may be transferable (upon successful completion) to other rape crisis centers in Pennsylvania.
+Upon completion, individuals are required to complete an exit interview with the YWCA director in order to obtain a certificate of completion. - Millersville University received an It's on Us PA grant award in December 2019 worth \$29,995.
+Funding supported the continuation of the Red Flag Campaign, the development of a consent education campaign, Green Dot bystander training, It's on Us Committee events, and provided YWCA Lancaster Sexual Assault Counseling and Prevention experts. - The It's on Us Coalition, made up of representatives of the Millersville University community, serves as an advisory coalition for consistent education of ending sexual assault on campus and negating sexual violence.
+The committee creates programs, events and social norms campaigns to bring awareness that will help reduce the incidence of sexual misconduct, ensure quality resources, and provide collaborative opportunities between students and administrators. - The sexual and dating violence advisory task force, made up of representatives of the Millersville University community, serves as an advisory board to ensure consistent, ongoing and well-researched programs that will help reduce the incidence of sexual misconduct, ensure quality resources and services for those impacted by sexual misconduct, and increase reporting by students at Millersville University.
 Next year the group plans to work on developing a strategic plan as well as staircasing educational initiatives to ensure increased learning.
+The group met as part of the It's on Us Coalition three times during the academic year.